himanshu2454/Kunteksto/docs_source/source/intro.rst

 Target Audience
 ---------------
 Kunteksto design is based around the ability for *domain experts* from any field, with very little programming ability to quickly annotate data extracts to improve the usability of the data.
 Data engineers and data scientists can also benefit from Kunteksto in the same ways as domain experts.
-It just takes a bit more research to discover the semantics.
+It just takes a bit more research to discover the semantics that the original domain experts usually have at hand.

 Requirements
 ============